-The California Air Resources Board is supporting local officials with additional monitoring of smoke from wildfires burning in Northern California.
+The California Air Resources Board is supporting local officials with monitoring of smoke from wildfires burning in Southern California.
 Smoke is unhealthy to breathe.
 If you see or smell smoke we advise you to stay indoors and avoid outdoor activities.
 Children, the elderly and people with respiratory or heart conditions are the most at risk and should limit exposure.AIR QUALITY INFORMATION

 California has made significant progress to reduce our exposure to harmful air pollutants, the result of regulations and programs based on sound science.
 These achievements reflect a collective and bipartisan effort over the past half century that involves the Legislature, air districts, regulated industries and the public.
 We have come a long way but many in our state still breathe unhealthful air, and childhood asthma rates are above the national average.